soroswap/docs/soroswap-api/07-optimal-route/README.md

 * Persistent storage of Factory Contract
 * Instance storage of all the pairs

-The backend plays a crucial role in the optimal routing process.
-It communicates with the `@mercury-sdk` to retrieve the necessary data required by the `@soroswap-router-sdk`.
-Specifically, the backend needs endpoints to fetch pools with reserves from the `mercury-sdk`.

-The difference between Mercury and subgraph is that Mercury give us the data we need in XDR.
-We just need to add a method to parse the data to use it in the `@soroswap-router-sdk`

 It will have the endpoints to be called by the `soroswap-router-sdk` It will have the following functions: